cloudcreate-dk/essentials-project/components/foundation/README.md

                                                                 commandBus;
 ```

+### Alternatively use the `DurableLocalCommandBus`
-Alternatively, if you're using a `DurableLocalCommandBus`, then you can just forward messages directly onto it (as it internally uses the `DurableQueues` concept to ensure that `sendAndDontWait`
+Alternatively, if you're using a `DurableLocalCommandBus`, then you can just forward messages directly onto the `DurableLocalCommandBus` by calling `sendAndDontWait`.
+Internally `DurableLocalCommandBus`'s  `sendAndDontWait` operation also uses the `DurableQueues` concept to ensure that
-commands
+commands send have guaranteed delivery:
-first are enqueued before being delivered to a `CommandHandler`):

 ```
 DurableLocalCommandBus durableCommandBus;

 @KafkaListener(topics = ORDER_EVENTS_TOPIC_NAME, groupId = "order-processing", containerFactory = "kafkaListenerContainerFactory")
-@Transactional
 public void handle(OrderEvent event) {
     if (event instanceof OrderAccepted) {
         durableCommandBus.sendAndDontWait(new ShipOrder(event.getId()));